-In coming years, our Transparent Circularity platform should become an enabler for us and our value chain partners to evolve towards a more circular economic model.
+In coming years, digital product passports should become an enabler for us and our value chain partners to evolve towards a more circular economic model.
 Regarding recycling, all BekaertDeslee operations aim to sort their post-production waste.
 We are currently looking for new recycling partners who can process our waste directly into recycled materials.
 We are also investigating the feasibility of internal recycling.